ocaml/ocaml.org/data/tutorials/en/001_a_first_hour_with_ocaml.md

 ```

 Each list can have a head (its first element) and a tail (the list of the rest
 of its elements).
 There are two built-in operators on lists.
-The `::` or cons
+The `::`, or cons
 operator, adds one element to the front of a list.
-The `@` or append operator
+The `@`, or append operator,
 combines two lists:

 ```ocaml